Finding a Minnesota Family Law Attorney You Can Trust

 Trust is especially key is the area of billing.
 The rules forbid lawyers from charging unreasonable fees, but this must be determined by the client, who may not understand what that is.
 Almost all family law attorneys and law offices bill by the hour.
 The more work the attorney completes for the client, the more income to the attorney.
 Attorneys must make clear to clients that the client’s interest dictates the work, not the attorney’s.

+For starters, review these experienced Minnesota family law attorneys.
+Some attorneys focus their legal representation on other matters, such as personal injury or criminal defense for a DUI; for family law issues, it’s important to find someone in family law specifically.
 Also, people close to you may have experience with an attorney who handled their family law issues, and firsthand information is valuable.

 Once you have narrowed your search, you can check the attorney’s bar status and ensure they have not faced public discipline by the state licensing board—although public discipline is uncommon among attorneys.

-Call and Meet Them
+Call and Meet the Attorney

 - What types of cases do they handle?